Spartanlasergun/Advanced_Level_Statistics/Exercise_1c/Readme.md

 ` n = 2 * pi * r`

 Where 'n' is the population size.
 This way, the growth of the pie-chart will be uniform with respect to its center.
+(Note: The equation given by the text is derived from the equation that gives the area of the circle.)